tekknolagi/isdt/assignments/02-cli-constructive.md

 $
 ```

-This is not a standard feature of Linux or POSIX--it's specific to the network
+This is not a standard feature of Linux or POSIX---it's specific to the network
 servers that Tufts uses.
 Nevertheless, `.snapshot/` can be very useful when you
 accidentally remove or overwrite an important file and want to get the old
 version back.
 (In the next module, we'll learn about version control systems,